Grand Hotel (1932 film): Production

 Producer Irving Thalberg purchased the rights to Vicki Baum's novel Menschen im Hotel for $13,000 and then commissioned William A. Drake to adapt it for the stage.

 It opened on Broadway at the National Theatre on November 13, 1930, and ran for 459 performances.
-Pleased with its success, Thalberg had Drake and Béla Balázs write the screenplay, and budgeted the project at $700,000.
+Pleased with its success, Thalberg had Drake and Béla Balázs write the screenplay, and had a budget at $700,000.

 There was some controversy about Greta Garbo, with her strong Swedish accent, playing a Russian.

-The film was also seen as an artistic achievement in its art direction and production quality.
-The art director, Cedric Gibbons, was one of the most important and influential in the history of American film.
-The lobby scenes were extremely well done, portraying a 360° desk.
-This allowed audiences to watch the hotel action from all around the characters.
+The film was seen as an artistic achievement in its art direction and production design.
+The lobby scenes were extremely well done, portraying a 360° front desk.
+This set allowed audiences to watch the hotel action from all around the characters.
 It changed the way sets were made from that point onward.

 It was the first film to feature brothers Lionel and John Barrymore together.
-Later in the year, they would join their other sibling, Ethel, in Rasputin and the Empress.
+Thalberg initially cast Marie Dessler for the role of Suzette, but replaced her with Rafaela Ottiano, the only cast member from the Broadway production.

 "I want to be alone"

-As Grusinskaya, Greta Garbo delivers the line "I want to be alone", and, immediately following, "I just want to be alone."
-Soon after, in conversation with Baron Felix von Geigern, she says, "And I want to be alone."
-Referring to its legendary use as a characterization of her personal reclusive life, Garbo later insisted, "I never said I want to be alone; I only said, 'I want to be let alone.'
+As Grusinskaya, Greta Garbo delivers the line "I want to be alone", and, immediately following, she says "I just want to be alone."
+Soon after, in conversation with Baron Felix von Geigern, she says "And I want to be alone."
+Referring to its legendary use as a characterization of her reclusive personal life, Garbo later insisted "I never said I want to be alone; I only said, 'I want to be let alone.'
 There is all the difference."